xiaobao1980/armbian150/config/desktop/README.md

 * `packages`
-  If present, the content of the file will be added to the list of packages 'required' by the Armbian desktop package.
+  If present, the content of the file will be added to the list of packages 'required' by the RVbian desktop package.
 * `debian/postinst`
-  If present, the content of the file will be added to the `postinst` script of the Armbian desktop package, which will be executed after installing it.
+  If present, the content of the file will be added to the `postinst` script of the RVbian desktop package, which will be executed after installing it.
-* `armbian/create_desktop_package.sh`
+* `rvbian/create_desktop_package.sh`
-  If present the content of this script will be executed, by the build script, just before actually creating the Armbian Desktop `.deb` package.
+  If present the content of this script will be executed, by the build script, just before actually creating the RVbian Desktop `.deb` package.
   Any variable recognized and function defined by the build script, at that point, can be used.